uditbhaskar/ObjectDetect/README.md

 - **API Key:**
   Set your Roboflow API key in `KtorObjectDetectionApi`.
 - **Image Size Limit:**
-  Images are resized to max 2048x2048 before upload.
+  Images are resized to a max of 2048x2048 before upload.

 ## 🧩 Dependencies